 - Students who hold an advanced practice registered nurse (APRN) license have generally completed the prerequisite courses through their APRN degree program.
 Transcripts must be reviewed and courses verified to ensure compliance with prerequisite requirements.

 - Students who hold a graduate degree in Nursing Administration, Leadership, Informatics, Education or other non-clinical specialty will likely require enrollment in one or more of the prerequisite courses prior to enrollment in the PMH graduate certificate program.
 Students who lack prerequisites are welcome to complete them at UT.
-Please contact Courtney Shaffer, Graduate Programs Advisor, for information about prerequisite course availability (email@example.com).
+Please contact the Graduate Programs Office at firstname.lastname@example.org for more information about prerequisite course availability.

 |Summer 2020 (3 hours)||Hours|